hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 2 2 3 3 1 2 1 5
-Weapons/Armour: Skeletons may be armed with weapons and armour chosen from the Lahmia Equipment list.
+Weapons/Armor: Skeletons may be armed with weapons and armor chosen from the Lahmia Equipment list.
 Special Rules
 Cause Fear: Skeletons are terrifying Undead creatures and therefore cause fear.